mrkkrp/nixos-config/README.md

 $ ls -l /dev/disk/by-uuid/
 ```

-Descrypted root partition will be the one that is linked to something like
+Decrypted root partition will be the one that is linked to something like
 `dm-0`.
 You can confirm it by running:

 ```console